 Contact Gignilliat, Savitz & Bettis, LLP | South Carolina’s Labor & Employment Law Firm

-If you have questions about how your company should handle holiday vacation requests, we encourage you to speak with one of our employment and labor law attorneys for employer counseling.
-To contact our offices in Columbia, South Carolina, please send us a message online or call 803-799-9311.
+If you have questions about how your company should handle holiday vacation requests, we encourage you to speak with one of our labor attorneys for employer counseling.
+To contact our South Carolina employment lawyers at the office, please send us a message online or call 803-799-9311.